Massachusetts Historical Society Seminars

 Boston Environmental History Seminar, $25*

-The Boston Immigration and Urban History Seminar provides a setting for local scholars as well as members of the general public to discuss all aspects of American culture, immigration, and urban history from the nineteenth century to the present day.
-Programs may address one or both historical subfields and are not confined to Massachusetts topics.
+The Boston Seminar on Modern American Society and Culture provides a setting for local scholars as well as members of the general public to discuss all aspects of American culture, immigration, and urban history from the nineteenth century to the present day.
+Programs may address multiple historical subfields and are not confined to Massachusetts topics.

-The Boston Seminar on the History of Women and Gender invites scholars and students to meet periodically and discuss new research.
+The Boston Seminar on the History of Women, Gender, & Sexuality invites scholars and students to meet periodically and discuss new research.
 Sessions may consider any aspect of the history of women, gender, and sexuality without chronological limitations.
-A collaboration of the Arthur and Elizabeth Schlesinger Library on the History of Women in America and the Massachusetts Historical Society, the seminar meets in turn at the facilities of the two sponsors.
+A collaboration of the Arthur and Elizabeth Schlesinger Library on the History of Women in America and the Massachusetts Historical Society, the seminar meets at the facilities of the two sponsors.

-Boston Seminar on the History of Women and Gender, $20
+Boston Seminar on the History of Women, Gender, & Sexuality, $20

 The New England Biography Seminar is a forum for writers and readers alike to engage in an ongoing discussion about the historical, literary, and methodological questions that make biography a challenging and rewarding undertaking.
 Leading authors of the genre will offer their insights and inspiration.
 This seminar features roundtable discussions rather than focusing on pre-circulated papers.